Dean Garden Design

 Your garden should give you moments where time stands still, where you are caught by scent or softly blowing grasses and flowers. it's a place to relax with a coffee, entertain, stroll, watch your plants grow and come into blossom and fruit or even pull out some weeds, dig, prune and forget about day to day stresses.
 Paradise is seen as a garden in the Islamic world for good reasons.
 Gardens should be part of the solution to environmental problems and be wonderfully enjoyable.

-Do you have a square of green and don't know what to do with it?
+Do you have a square of green and would like a some help with it?
 Perhaps your garden was lovely 10 years ago but has got a bit out of hand.
 Maybe you need something a bit easier to manage.
 How much time you have to look after it?
 Do you need a trampoline or goalposts?
 Do you want to encourage wildlife or grow your own vegetables and fruit?
 Every garden should have its own character reflecting the people who live there, and my job is to work with you to make that happen.

 Maybe you'd just like some advice about your garden?
 Would you like to do something creative or like some help with a problem?